yesodweb/yesod-cookbook/Using-Database.Persist.runPool-without-Foundation.md

 ```

-Using outside of a Yesod app, showing the creationg of an environment for runDB.
+Using outside of a Yesod app, showing the creation of an environment for runDB.
 This was abstracted from working code, it should be close to compiling.

 ``` haskell